Physical measures for the geodesic flow tangent to a transversally conformal foliation: Introduction

 \begin{maintheorem}[Ghys] Let $(M,\F)$ be a closed manifold foliated by hyperbolic Riemann surfaces and $g$ be a smooth Riemannian metric on $M$.
 Then there exists a Riemannian metric $g'$ conformally equivalent to $g$ such that the Gaussian curvature of every leaf $L$ is negative for the restricted metric $g_{|L}'$. \end{maintheorem}

-We shall define in Appendix what is a foliation by hyperbolic surfaces, and note that this is a purely topological condition on the foliation, which does not depend on the structure of Riemann surface foliation we chose.
+We shall define in Appendix what is a foliation by hyperbolic surfaces.
+Many examples may be found in \cite{ADMVfol}.
 Let us emphasize that every two-dimensional foliation without transverse invariant measure must be a foliation by hyperbolic surfaces: see Proposition \ref{hyptype}.
 As a consequence we deduce that for every transversally conformal two-dimensional foliation the following dichotomy holds true.

 \begin{itemize} \item Either it has a transverse holonomy-invariant measure. \item Or there exists a smooth Riemannian metric of the ambient space such that every leaf is negatively curved for the restricted metric.
 For such a metric the second alternative of Theorem \ref{SRBmeasuresfgf} holds true. \end{itemize}